Terje Rød-Larsen: 20 August

 On this date Rød-Larsen told reporters.
 "There is a golden opportunity for Lebanon to solidify its democracy, to assert it authority, to produce a situation where Lebanon can be reconstructed and where Lebanese can live peacefully with its neighbors in prosperity.
 All this is at hand."

 22 August

 The United Nations special envoy to Syria and Lebanon said on 22 August 2006 it could take the Lebanese army and international troops two to three months to fill a "security vacuum" in southern Lebanon and warned that "unintended" acts could spark renewed fighting.

-"There is now a security vacuum which the Lebanese government is trying to fill" with the help of international forces, said Terje Rød-Larsen.
-"But I think realistically, up to a point, you will have such a vacuum in Lebanon for the next two, three months," he added.
-"The situation is still extremely fragile...
+Terje Rød-Larsen said, "There is now a security vacuum which the Lebanese government is trying to fill" with the help of international forces, and added, "But I think realistically, up to a point, you will have such a vacuum in Lebanon for the next two, three months.
+The situation is still extremely fragile...
 Unintended incidents can kick off renewed violence, which might escalate and spin out of control."